 - Weak-The Nymi Band is present.
-A strong presence is represented by the successful return of an assert\identity operation). - Absent-The Nymi Band is not present. - Unauthenticated-The Nymi Band is not authenticated.
+A strong presence is represented by the successful return of an assert\identity operation. - Absent-The Nymi Band is not present. - Unauthenticated-The Nymi Band is not authenticated.

-Note: The loss of presence triggers an application to log out, lock, or remove user access to functionality.
+Note: Ensure that the loss of presence triggers your application to log out, lock, or remove user access to functionality.